sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 Ensure that actions that are agreed upon cannot be forgotten Despite system messages being duplicated, delayed or lost

-Here **Paxos makes an assumption that the messages are not deliberately malicious, which is different form the Byzantine Generals Problemo**
+Here **Paxos makes an assumption that the messages are not deliberately malicious, which is different form the Byzantine Generals Problem**

 A set of replicas handle a series of Async requests that relate to the same resource